actions-marketplace-validations/DenizAltunkapan_directory-tree-generator/README.md

 ## ✨ Features

-* 🔍 Recursively scans any specified directory
+- 🔍 Recursively scans any specified directory
-* 🔗 Generates a Markdown-based tree with clickable links
+- 🔗 Generates a Markdown-based tree with clickable links
-* 🔧 Filters files by extension (e.g., `.ts`, `.js`)
+- 🔧 Filters files by extension (e.g. `.ts`, `.js`)
+- 🎛️ **Optionally hides or shows file extensions** via `--show-extensions`
-* 📁 Outputs a `DIRECTORY.md` file at the root of the project
+- 📁 Outputs a `DIRECTORY.md` file at the root of the project

 ---